OctopusKat/UKHASnetIgate/README.md

 UKHASnetIgate
 =============

-Takes serial UKHAS packets and sends them to the internet
+Takes serial UKHASnet packets and sends them to the internet